carlos55ml/rptweaks/README.md

 * Disable or enable Headshots kills with only 1 shot.
 * Player ragdoll when getting shot.
 * Hide some HUD elements.
+* Keep engine on if player dont manually turn it off.
+(Engine control is NOT included)

 ## INSTALLATION: